 Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to 10 million visitors annually.

 Of these visitors, at least twenty-five thousand spend more than five minutes in front of Leonardo Da Vinci’s Mona Lisa daily.

-It is the most popular exhibit in the Parisian art museum.
+It is the most famous painting in the Parisian art museum.